 When you create a Power BI report in Power BI Desktop, you can also create a version of that report optimized for viewing in the Power BI app on a phone.

-Then, when you open a Power BI report on a phone, Power BI automatically detects if the report has been optimized for phones.
-If a phone-optimized report exists, the Power BI phone app automatically opens the optimized report.
+Then, when you open a Power BI report on a phone, Power BI detects if the report has been optimized for phones and automatically opens the optimized report.